aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions methods/HasCondition.md

 # HasCondition
-This methods checks the presence of a [condition](../Conditions.md) and returns the amount of actor turns left on it if it exist or -1 if it doesn't.
+This methods checks the presence of a [condition](../Conditions.md) and returns the amount of main turns left on it if it exist or -1 if it doesn't.
 It belongs to MainManager.
 This is the main way to check the presence of any conditions in the battle system.

 ```cs
 public static int HasCondition(BattleCondition condition, BattleData entity)